6. The kitchen, an ideal battleground for saving energy

 Having said this, we can give you some basic tips that generally work well and will enable you to reduce the energy you use when cooking.

 - Give priority to meals that require little energy.
-A large number of fruits, greens, vegetables, nuts and legumes require zero or almost zero energy consumption when preparing cold or warm dishes; unlike things like meat and fish, or pre-cooked food.
+Many fruits, greens, vegetables, nuts and legumes require zero or almost zero energy consumption when preparing cold or warm dishes; unlike things like meat and fish, or pre-cooked food.
 Healthier food, saving energy and more money in your account, you could not ask for more.

 7. Make the most of sunlight